🛠️ What is Low-Code?

 - Faster app development with less coding

-- Customizable for complex projects
+- Can be tailored for complex projects

-- Ideal for business apps and integrations
+- Great for business apps and integrations

 📦 Popular Platforms: OutSystems, Mendix, Microsoft Power Apps